-Tom Brady aka the Golden Boy is probably the best example in NFL history of an underrated player that should have been drafted higher.
+Tom Brady is probably the best example in NFL history of an underrated player that should have been drafted higher.
 In the 2000 NFL draft he was selected in the 6th round with the 199th overall pick.
 Six quarterbacks were selected ahead of Tom Brady before he was drafted.
 Considering that many smart NFL analysts view Tom Brady as the greatest NFL player EVER, those statistics are staggering.

 Take a look at some of Brady’s highlights while playing at Michigan.
 Can you see a hall of fame quarterback in the making?

 Way back in 2000, Tom Brady went to the NFL Combine and took the Wonderlic test.
 Do you think that you would be able to score higher than 33 on the test?
 Did Tom Brady’s Wonderlic score of 33 predict his hall of fame worthy future career?

 Are You Smarter than Tom Brady?
 Take our Quick IQ Test

 While Wonderlic scores of Wonderlic players are not released to the public, the media typically has no trouble figuring them out for most NFL prospects during the NFL combine.
 They’ve figured out that NFL players get an average score of 21 and NFL quarterbacks average about 24.
 The Wonderlic score is scored from 0-50 with the average score designed to be 20.

 It’s a tough test, in particular, because players only have 12 minutes to complete the 50 questions.
 Calculators are not allowed and many of the questions are intentionally designed to be confusing or contain irrelevant information that testers have to sift through quickly.